DarkStarSword/3d-fixes/Stranded Deep/README.md

 ------------
 - Mouse cursor depth cannot be adjusted

-- From above, the waves right on the edge of the shore only move the water in one eye.
+- I'm not sure the ocean waves are acting quite right in 3D, but it doesn't affect gameplay.

 Notes
 -----